gauravleo40/Data-Science-Content-for-beginners/Python Programming/07 Python's builtin data structures overview.md

 In our earlier discussions, we explored how variables help you store individual pieces of data — a single number, a name, a flag.
 That was your first step into programming: learning how to *hold* information.
 But let’s face it — in the real world, we rarely work with just one thing.
 Whether it’s a set of test scores, monthly expenses, or temperatures across cities, we often need to store **multiple related values together**.

 That’s exactly what we demonstrated when we introduced the **Tuple** — your first encounter with a simple yet powerful data structure.
-With nothing more than a pair of parentheses, we were suddenly able to store a whole group of numbers and run operations like `sum()`, `min()`, or `max()` across all of them.
+With a Tuple we were able to store a whole group of numbers and run operations like `sum()`, `min()`, or `max()` across all of them.
 No complex setup.
 No advanced logic.
 Just clean, intuitive Python.

 > And that was just the beginning.

 The moment you saw a Tuple in action, you caught a glimpse of what data structures can unlock.
 They allow you to think bigger — to organize, process, and reason about data in ways that are hard to imagine with just basic variables.
 That small step you took with the Tuple?
-It’s the tip of the iceberg.
+It’s the tip of the iceberg. 🧊

 > Now, we’re about to take the plunge.